iabraham/bioe205/README.md

 [publish](https://franklinjl.org/workflow/deploy/) the website see the [linked documentation](https://franklinjl.org/).

+**Note:** For all the pictures/plots/figures used in the Website to be generated it is necessary to run the file:

+`./_assets/lectures/generate_results.jl`

+in/using Julia

 ## Spring 2023

 For Spring 2023 the website is hosted over at [Grainger Course